JoeyyScott/general-gielinor-game/TESTING.md

     ```for (i=0;i<answers.length;i++)```

     + After a few hours of attempts of trying to get my dataSet to import and load correctly, I decided to look into other methods of providing this functionality.
-    + I have included within the credits section of my README.md how I went about fixing this bug using the array function forEach.
+    + I have included within the credits section of my README.md how I went about fixing this bug using the array function ```forEach```.

 + **Splice function** - When I had my questions in my quiz.js file I experienced a bug where my code was removing only the first question in the array regardless of which question was loaded as question 1.
     + I was originally using this code to remove the current question from the array of remaining questions: